Susan Rako MD

 In recent years I enjoy most the opportunity to work with college-age kids, who are ready for the growth spurt of early adulthood; and with couples who want to stay together and live well together, but are having a rough time at present.

-My message to the universe: I am here for a final decade of work.
+My message to the universe: I am here for a final generation of work.
 May those who can make best use of me come to find me.

 Susan Rako MD